Why Transfer Files from OneDrive to Google Drive?

-Extra Tip: How to Transfer Stuff from One Google Account to Another
+Extra Tip: How to Transfer Data from One Google Account to Another

 Google Drive Built-in Sharing Function

 In most cases, a lot of data is ultimately stored in personal Google Drive.
-If we want to transfer all Google Drive files from one account to another, our most common way is to transfer through upload and download.
-In addition to the traditional file transfer method, you can also use the sharing function of Google Drive to transfer.
+If you want to transfer all Google Drive files from one account to another, in addition to the traditional download & upload method, you can also use the sharing function of Google Drive.
 The operation method is as follows: